-In adopting a revised Conservation and Management Measure (CMM) for seabirds, the Scientific Committee:
+In evaluating a revised Conservation and Management Measure (CMM) for seabirds, we ask that the 20th meeting of the Technical and Compliance Committee consider the following advice:

-- 1. Reflect on ACAP Best Practice Scientific Advice to clearly define night setting in the revised CMM.
-Specifically, clarity of advice is required for sets that occur entirely in darkness, versus straddling sets (where a portion of total hooks set enter the water in the daytime, which currently are non-compliant with night setting as a mitigation option). - 2.
-Consider that some vessels have the capability to change gear mid-set, that is from Tori Line (TL) + Night Setting (NS) to TL + Branch Line Weighting (LW). - 3.
-Take into consideration that for line weighting for straddling sets or otherwise -verification of the line weighting specifications is necessary to ensure mitigation measure configurations are effective. - 4.
-Recognise the urgent need to strengthen the monitoring and reporting framework to ensure that information on the effectiveness of all methods is available to inform future revisions. - 5.
+- 1. Fulfil obligations of the Convention under Article 5 (b): "ensure that such measures are based on the best scientific advice available" by adopting the recommended changes to CMM 2018-03 from the 20th meeting of the Scientific Committee. - 2.
+The Agreement for the Conservation of Albatrosses and Petrels (ACAP) revised text to pelagic longline mitigation best practice advice that clearly indicates that unless every hook is set in darkness (therefore a night set), the mitigation obligation of a day set remains applicable. - 3.
+Consider the compliance implications for bycatch mitigation for sets that straddle night and day, such that night setting expires as a mitigation measure at dawn leaving a vessel non-compliant unless the two other mitigation measures are in use for the remainder of the se - 4.
+Consider the compliance implications when a vessel has the capability to change gear mid-set, that is from Tori Line (TL) + Night Setting (NS) to TL + Branch Line Weighting (LW). - 5.
+Consider that for line weighting straddling sets or otherwise -verification of the line weighting specifications is necessary to ensure mitigation measure configurations are effective. - 6.
+Act on the urgent need to strengthen the monitoring and reporting framework to ensure that information on the effectiveness of all methods is available to inform future revisions of the CMM. - 7.
 Contemplate the logical resulting options as follows: - a.
-Require 3/3: LW + TL + NS, or the standalone measures of hook shielding devices (HSD) or underwater bait setters (UBS) as advised by ACAP as best practice. - b.
-Clarify that provided every hook is set in darkness, either LW or BSL remain a requirement. - c.
-Clarify that straddling sets are considered daylight sets, and therefore both LW + TL apply for the entirety of the set. - d.
+Clarify that provided every hook is set in darkness, either LW or BSL remain a requirement for the entirety of the set. - b.
+Clarify that straddling sets are considered daylight sets, and therefore both LW + TL apply for the entirety of the set. - c.
 Report straddling sets as two separate fishing operations along with all associated mitigation use and bycatch information.